The Yelp Brand Guidelines were a collaboration with designer Andrew Yee. The PDF version can be found here.

 Client: Bad Grammar Productions

-Brief: Using image and type, create an infographic chart.
+Objective: Using image and type, create an infographic chart.

 Solution: A chart showing popular movie and TV characters and their signature drinks.
 To go along with the poster is a deck of cards featuring the different characters and cocktail recipes.
 For those who are old enough, enjoy some games!